lucapette/website/content/writing/my-programming-principles.md

 Mario had the confidence to solve the problem.
 He knew he could do it so there was no fear to cloud his thinking.
 He sat down with me and executed a simple process (simple ain't easy eh?) of laying down the foundation of a month of work in just two hours.
-That's the kind of confidence that makes you fearless.s
+That's the kind of confidence that makes you fearless.

 If confidence has such a amazing effect on your ability to my difficult problems, what do I want to balance it with?
 Well _my_ confidence feeds on _ego_.